 This effect appears to occur via the serotonin (5HT) pathway.

-Which brings us full circle back to the why SSRI's cause anxiety and depression in first few weeks.
+Which brings us full circle back to why SSRIs cause anxiety and depression in the first few weeks.

 Serotonin is boosting CFR release which can lead to anxiety.

 CBD above is shown to inhibit CFR release...through serotonin effects!!